-In the center of the organization, you have the product function and design team.
-Other groups, such as onboarding, technical support, customer advocacy, lead generation, and so on work around it.
+In the center of the organization, there is the product function and design team.
+Other groups, such as onboarding, technical support, customer advocacy, and lead generation work around it.
 These other groups are focused on attracting leads, serving customers well, and growing the customer base.

 What is Product Operations?

-At Pendo, we love us a good problem because it gives us the opportunity to get better at our jobs.
-And we had our own problem where we had very few product managers compared to the number of customers we had.
+At Pendo, we had a problem where we had very few product managers compared to the number of customers.

 The chances of error, miscommunication, and misalignment were heightened because of this ratio.
-We knew we needed to find the solution and come up with a way to give product managers their time back so we could continue to win the market.
+We needed to find a solution so product managers could have their time back so we could continue to win the market.

 Here are a few definitions from bright minds in the industry:

-To us, product ops is a role designed to aid a company’s cross-functional product team to operate as effectively as possible.
-(Check out our post on Product Ops to learn more!)
+Product ops is a role designed to aid a company’s cross-functional product team to operate as effectively as possible.

-To solve our initial problem and give product managers their time back to focus on building products users love, we formed our own team.
-This team focuses on alignment, communication, and processes and scale.
+To give product managers their time back to focus on building products users love, we formed a product operations team.
+This team focuses on alignment, communication, and processes, and scale.

 Product ops focused on six key areas:

-Next, our product ops team works with escalations.
-We partner with the technical success team every day and work closely with them to handle the highest priority issues.
+Next, the product ops team works with escalations.
+They partner with the technical success team every day and work closely with them to handle the highest priority issues.
 This also includes collecting data and understanding customer health metrics.
 We also focus on measuring our own product for things like feature adoption, app retention, product engagement score, bugs, revenue data, and stickiness.

 3. Feedback and NPS

-Our customers are our ultimate goal.
+Our customers are the ultimate goal.
 We want to meet our own goals, and also help our customers to meet theirs.

-We aren’t afraid to experiment at Pendo.
-After all, experimentation helps us to come up with new strategies, new ideas, and new ways to grow.
-We help identify which experiments are worth running and then, we determine the success of those experiments.
+Don't be afraid of experiments.
+Experimentation helps you brainstorm new strategies, new ideas, and new ways to grow.
+This team helps identify which experiments are worth running and then determine the success of those experiments.
 Tracking results is very important.

 6. Product Enablement

-We need to make sure that stakeholders understand core functionality and new releases.
+It's. important to ensure stakeholders understand core functionality and new releases.
 To do this, the product ops team works closely with the product marketing team to help launch features as effectively as possible.
-We also identify and fill knowledge gaps too.
+This team also identifys and fills knowledge gaps too.